Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Extension of the DIFFRAC Objective

-Optimizing using ULR-SGO has two main benefits.
-First, it was empirically shown by \citet{jones2019} to converge faster than standard stochastic gradient optimization.
+The proposed optimization scheme has two main benefits.
+First, the focus on the optimization of $V$ facilitates the tuning of the step size along the iterations, keeping the number of parameters of the algorithm to a minimum.
 Second, in the case of the square loss it allows us to work with the equivalence matrix $M= YY^T$ rather than the assignment matrix $Y$ during the alternating optimization.
 To see this, observe that from Equation~\eqref{eq:diffrac} we have

-where $A$ is defined as in Equation~\eqref{eq:diffrac} and the regularization term is $R(V) \coloneqq \alpha\sum_{j=1}^m \|V_j\|_F^2 - \rho \|\Pi_n \Phi(V)\|_F^2\;.$ Since we only need to optimize over $M$ we can avoid dealing with the problem of there being many solutions $Y^\star$ caused by the optimal objective value being the same if the columns of $Y$ are permuted.
-In practice this means that we avoid performing an additional rounding step to obtain the assignment matrix.
-Figure~\ref{fig:supervisions} displays examples of the equivalence matrix $M$ and the objective function in the cases of no labeled data, some labeled data, and fully labeled data.
+where $A_\regtwo$ is defined as in Equation~\eqref{eq:diffrac} and the regularization term is $R(V) \coloneqq \reg\sum_{j=1}^m \|V_j\|_F^2\;.$ Since we only need to optimize over $M$ we can avoid dealing with the problem of there being many solutions $Y^\star$ caused by the optimal objective value being the same if the columns of $Y$ are permuted.

 \paragraph{Matrix balancing.} Next, consider the objective function \eqref{eq:training_obj_2} when fixing $V,W$, and $b$ and optimizing over only the equivalence matrix $M=YY^T$.
 As shown in Proposition~\ref{prop:balancing_npcomplete} in Appendix~\ref{app:balancing}, this problem is NP-complete in general.
 Therefore, we consider a convex relaxation of it.
 We use an entropic regularizer $h(M)=\sum_{i,j=1}^n M_{ij}\log(M_{ij})$, which makes the objective strongly convex and enforces positivity of $M$.
 This regularizer appears in a Bregman divergence term $D_h(M;M_0)= h(M) - h(M_0) - \langle \nabla h(M_0), M - M_0 \rangle$, which can be used to ensure the output does not stray too far from an initial guess $M_0$.
 Specifically, we consider the problem